FG Confirms Payment of N152bn for Verified Contracts

 Ndubuisi Francis in Abuja

-Amid protracted protests by local contractors over unpaid contract fees, the Federal Government Thursday confirmed that it has paid N152 billion for verified contracts.
+Amid protracted protests by local contractors over unpaid contract fees, the federal government yesterday confirmed it has paid N152 billion for verified contracts.

 The Minister of State, Finance, Dr. Doris Uzoka-Anite, made the disclosure via a post in her verified X account (formerly Twitter).